Union Station is an abandoned train station and office building that was used by the Monongahela Railway in downtown Brownsville, Pennsylvania.

 The decline of the steel industry in the region hurt the Monongahela.
 4 One of the owners, the P&LE, wanted to sell some of its assets, including the Monongahela, to restructure.
 Before the sale could take place, the Monongahela needed to become independent of the P&LE.

 In 1972, a state-of-the-art computer was purchased for the Monongahela offices in the Union Station Building.
-4 Offices for the engineering, personnel, labour relations and purchasing departments were all moved to the Union Station Building.
+4 Offices for the engineering, personnel, labor relations, and purchasing departments were all moved to the Union Station Building.

 The Monongahela was merged into the Consolidated Rail Corporation (Conrail) on May 1, 1993, whose lines were split between Norfolk Southern and CSX.
 2 4 The offices for the railroad were phased out by November.
 7